 Obviously, power outages with your webhost and other similar scenarios do happen but can be easily addressed by using cloud-based hosting like AWS, or edge caching services like Cloudflare to keep a basic version of your site running, even if extended functionality is unavailable.
+Hacking is undoubtedly a serious concern, depending on the type of information your platform provides access to, and there are many examples of exploits - some, like the Shadow Brokers Exploit dating back to 2013 - that are still causing problems now.
 Here, we’re going to focus on security-related areas that you should consider addressing.

 The security of your platform can be compromised in a number of ways, including disgruntled or misinformed employees, lack of encryption, out-of-date software and external contractors.
 Following the advice below should help put you on the right track to bolstering your security.